 Lung cancer is the second most common cancer (excluding skin cancer) in the United States, and the leading cause of cancer death.
 The National Cancer Institute estimates over 237,000 new cases of lung cancer occurred in 2022.
 NSCLC is the most common subtype of lung cancer, accounting for 82% of all lung cancer diagnoses.
-Currently, approximately 75% of patients with NSCLC have tumors that lack a specific actionable mutation that is potentially conducive to approved mutation-specific targeted-therapies, but these patients may be eligible for anti PD-(L)1 as part of their frontline treatment for metastatic NSCLC.
+Currently, approximately 75% of patients with NSCLC have tumors that lack a specific actionable mutation that is potentially conducive to approved mutation-specific targeted-therapies, but these patients may be eligible for anti PD-(L)1 as their frontline treatment for metastatic NSCLC.
 In 2022, the worldwide market value for anti PD- (L)1 therapies was greater than \$35 billion, of which nearly half accounted for the treatment of patients with metastatic NSCLC.
 While checkpoint inhibitor treatment is very effective in patients for a variety of cancers, these agents are generally not curative, and a large majority of patients ultimately progress on their checkpoint inhibitor therapy, emphasizing the need for novel frontline combination treatments that may increase the proportion of patients that experience long term durable benefit, and delay progression in other patients.
-There are an estimated approximately 27,000 U.S. patients with metastatic NSCLC that have PD-L1 expression \geq 50%, which we estimate represents a \$4 billion market opportunity in the United States.
+There are an estimated approximately 27,000 U.S. patients with metastatic NSCLC that have PD-L1 expression $\geq$ 50%, which we estimate represents a \$4 billion market opportunity in the United States.
 We also believe tomivosertib can be used to treat patients with PD-L1 expression levels 1-49%, which we estimate to represent another \$5 billion dollar market opportunity in the United States.

-We believe that the PD-L1 \geq 50% setting offers a substantial market opportunity in the United States and globally, and that there are many opportunities to expand the development of tomivosertib including other checkpoint responsive cancers, such as bladder cancer, renal cell carcinoma or MSI-H cancers.
+We believe that the PD-L1 $\geq$ 50% setting offers a substantial market opportunity in the United States and globally, and that there are many opportunities to expand the development of tomivosertib including other checkpoint responsive cancers, such as bladder cancer, renal cell carcinoma or MSI-H cancers.

-Overview on Invention of Tomivosertib-A Highly Selective Inhibitor of MNK inhibition, with a half-maximal inhibitory concentration ("IC50"), of one to two nanomolar (one billionth of a mole per liter) against each of the MNK isoforms, MNK1 and MNK2 in enzyme assays and inhibits the kinase through a reversible, ATP-competitive mechanism of action.
+Overview on Invention of Tomivosertib-A Highly Selective Inhibitor of MNK

+We conducted an extensive medicinal chemistry effort incorporating structure-based drug design and identified tomivosertib as our lead product candidate.
+Tomivosertib has demonstrated highly potent and selective MNK inhibition, with a half-maximal inhibitory concentration ("IC50"), of one to two nanomolar (one billionth of a mole per liter) against each of the MNK isoforms, MNK1 and MNK2 in enzyme assays and inhibits the kinase through a reversible, ATP-competitive mechanism of action.
 Treatment of tumor cell lines with tomivosertib led to a dose-dependent reduction in eIF4E phosphorylation at serine 209 (IC50 = 1.4 to 21.5 nM), consistent with previous findings that phosphorylation of this site is solely dependent upon MNK.
 Additionally, when tested in vitro against an enzyme panel of 414 kinases, tomivosertib was shown to be a highly selective inhibitor of MNK, with a potency against MNK approximately 100-fold greater than its potency against two of the profiled kinases, CLK4 and DRAK1, and more than 1000-fold greater than its potency against the remaining 412 kinase targets tested.